Where was His Dark Materials filmed?

 Asriel’s lab

-The house and workspace for James McAvoy’s Lord Asriel makes a big look within the closing two episodes of the sequence, although eagle-eyed viewers could have noticed it within the opening episode as nicely.
+The house and workspace for James McAvoy’s Lord Asriel makes a major look within the closing two episodes of the collection, although eagle-eyed viewers could have noticed it within the opening episode as properly.

-Like lots of the units, the lab – together with its cliff-hugging exterior – have been constructed of their entirety at Dangerous Wolf Studios in Cardiff,
+Like lots of the units, the lab – together with its cliff-hugging exterior – had been constructed of their entirety at Unhealthy Wolf Studios in Cardiff,

 “The nightmare of Asriel’s lab is, all I could do was rip it apart every time I put it together,” Collins informed HEARALPUBLICIST.